-

 What formalities are required in order to document a transfer of shares, including any local transfer taxes or duties?

-For public M&A transaction, transaction documentation will depend if the takeover is (i) a prior (OPA previa); or, (ii) posteriori (OPA posterior).
+For public M&A transaction, documentation will depend if the takeover is (i) a prior (OPA previa); or, (ii) posteriori (OPA posterior).
 Notwithstanding, the prospectus and the offeror’s guarantee are essential documentation in both type of public takeovers.
-There is not share transfer tax or stamp duty in public takeovers.
-Shares are registered electronic by an agency named CAVALI.
+There is no share transfer tax or stamp duty in public takeovers.
+Shares are registered electronic by an agency named CAVALI (Central Register for Securities and Settlements in the Peruvian market).

 -